Kansas 87, Wake Forest 78

 Codi Miller-McIntyre went 10-of-16 from the field and scored 26 points to lead Wake Forest (5-1), which plays USC in the consolation round Friday.
 Tyler Cavanaugh had 11 points while Madison Jones and Coron Williams added 10 each for the Demon Deacons.

-Miller-McIntyre scored six points during an 11-2 run that pulled the Demon Deacons within four almost six minutes into the second half.
-Mason answered with a 3-pointer as Kansas quickly pushed its lead back to 11 and held off a late rally by Wake Forest with a big basket from Wayne Selden Jr. that made it 79-72 with 1:24 left.
+Miller-McIntyre scored six points during an 11-2 run that pulled Wake Forest within four almost six minutes into the second half.
+Mason answered with a 3-pointer as Kansas quickly pushed its lead back to 11 and held off a late rally by the Demon Deacons with a big basket from Wayne Selden Jr. that made it 79-72 with 1:24 left.

 GAME NOTEBOOK: The Jayhawks are off to a 5-0 start for the fifth time in coach Bill Self’s 11 seasons. … Travis McKie became the 10th Wake Forest player to reach both 1,400 points and 700 rebounds in his career.
 He needed five points coming in and scored six. … Kansas sophomore F Perry Ellis, who shared the team lead in scoring with Wiggins coming in, had nine points.